buk0vec/anxiety-tracker/README.md

 ## Why?

-Because I have anxiety and I sometimes have panic attacks.
 The goal of this web application is to provide objective daily anxiety and panic attack reporting as described in [Mastery of Your Anxiety and Panic](https://www.amazon.com/Mastery-Your-Anxiety-Panic-Treatments/dp/0195311353).

 ## Features